melanierichards/just-build-websites/README.md

 * Create a random number generator for picking lottery numbers ([Guidelines](docs/lottery-numbers.md))
 * Go to the [new repo page](https://github.com/new) on Github.
 Make something inspired by the randomly-generated repo name they give you
 * Recreate the title sequence of a favorite show or movie using CSS.
 (Example: [Stranger Things](https://github.com/wbobeirne/stranger-things))
+* A site with a historic or futuristic User Interface (or any other theme accordingly).